-Under the direction of Allan G. Halline, MD, Associate Professor of Medicine Our GI program at the University of Illinois at Chicago (UIC) will participate in the match for 2013.
+Under the direction of Robert E. Carroll, MD, Associate Professor of Medicine, our GI program at the University of Illinois at Chicago (UIC) will participate in the match for 2016.
 We anticipate open positions which are in the Research Track (2 years of research and 2 years of clinical) and Clinical Track.

 The Research Track at UIC involves commitment to 2 years of basic science or translational research with minimal clinical training during this period.
 The last 2 years of our Research Track involves intensive clinical exposure and fellows will receive full training in all basic endoscopic procedures.
 There is no exposure to ERCP, EUS, or other advanced endoscopic techniques in the Research Track.

 Admission to the UIC fellowship training program in gastroenterology is open to all physicians who are board-certified or board-eligible in Internal Medicine.
 Furthermore applicants should either be, or be eligible to be, licensed as physicians by the State of Illinois.
 UIC prefers that applicants use ERAS to apply.
 This program does not sponsor visas of any kind; all applicants must be able to provide proof of U.S. citizenship.

 Our program holds an NIH Training Grant to support the academic development of fellows in the research track.
 This program is fully accredited.